 You can grow a blooming rainbow by planting curved rows of different-colored flowers.
 For the best effect, use plants that have similar heights.

-19. TAPE SIX DIFFERENT CRAYONS in a straight line.
+Arrange six crayons in a straight line.
+They should be arranged in order of the rainbow colors.
 Show children how to draw a rainbow with one stroke.

-On pieces of butcher paper, draw arched lines to represent rainbows.
+- On pieces of roll paper, draw arched lines to represent rainbows.

 - Put glue on the rainbow lines and have children place a piece of different colored yarn along the entire length of each line.